 During the second quarter of 2008, with the acquisition of Zetex, we adopted a contributory defined benefit plan that covers certain employees in the United Kingdom and Germany.
 The defined benefit plan is closed to new entrants and frozen with respect to future benefit accruals.
 The retirement benefit is based on the final average compensation and service of each eligible employee.
 On the acquisition date, we determined the fair value of the defined benefit plan assets and utilize an annual measurement date of December 31.
 At subsequent measurement dates, defined benefit plan assets will be determined based on fair value.
 Defined benefit plan assets consist primarily of high quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension liability.
 The net pension and supplemental retirement benefit obligations and the related periodic costs are based on, among other things, assumptions of the discount rate, estimated return on plan assets and mortality rates.
 These obligations and related periodic costs are measured using actuarial techniques and assumptions.
 The projected unit credit method is the actuarial cost method used to compute the pension liabilities and related expenses.
 As of December 31, 2008, the plan is underfunded and a liability of \$12 million is reflected in our consolidated financial statements as noncurrent liabilities.
 The amount recognized in accumulated other comprehensive income was a net loss of \$4.7 million and the weighted-average discount rate assumption used to determine benefit obligations as of December 31, 2008 was 6.4%.
-The asset value of the defined benefit plan has been volatile in recent months due primarily to wide fluctuations in the United Kingdom's equity markets and bond markets, changes in actuarial assumptions for our Company's defined benefit plan could increase the volatility of the plan's asset value, require us to increase cash contributions to the pla
+The asset value of the defined benefit plan has been volatile in recent months due primarily to wide fluctuations in the United Kingdom's equity markets and bond markets.
+See "Risk Factors - Due to the recent and ongoing fluctuations in the United Kingdom's equity markets and bond markets, changes in actuarial assumptions for our Company's defined benefit plan could increase the volatility of the plan's asset value, require us to increase cash contributions to the plan and could have a negative impact on our results of operations and profitability." in Part I, Item 1A of this Annual Report for further information.

 Interest Rate Risk.
 We have credit facilities with financial institutions in Asia and Europe as well as other debt instruments with interest rates equal to LIBOR or similar indices plus a negotiated margin.
 On February 6, 2009, we terminated our credit facilities with Union Bank.
 A rise in interest rates could have an adverse impact upon our cost of working capital and our interest expense.
 As a matter of policy, we do not enter into derivative transactions for speculative purposes.
 As of December 31, 2008, our outstanding debt under our interest-bearing credit agreements was \$402.0 million, including \$183.5 million convertible notes with a fixed interest rate of 2.25% and \$212.7 million under our "no net cost loan."
-Based on an increase or decrease in interest rates by 1.0% for the year, our annual interest rate expense would increase or decrease by approximately \$0.1million due to the fact that any increase in interest expense related to our "no net cost loan" will be offset by interest earned on our ARS portfolio.
+Based on an increase or decrease in interest rates by 1.0% for the year, our annual interest rate expense would increase or decrease by approximately \$0.1 million due to the fact that any increase in interest expense related to our "no net cost loan" will be offset by interest earned on our ARS portfolio.